 Index Home Heart has a special place amongst all organs.
 While brain, blood, liver, skin and kidneys all work silently – heart is loud.
 It is the only one to beat, and to generate a perceptible pulse.
 Heart-beat and pulse are signs of life.
 Hence, dominant position of heart in all systems of medicine, should not… Continue reading Heart dominates, but does it ?

 Index Home A not so sweet disease Diabetes is a chronic disease.
 Individuals with diabetes have high blood sugars, pass more urine, and get more thirsty.
 While urine is sweet and sugar in blood is high, disease is not so sweet.
-Individuals need to restrict their diets, exercise more, and take tablets or insulin injection for… Continue reading Diabetes: Not so sweet
+Individuals need to restrict their diets, exercise more, and take tablets or insulin injection for… Continue reading Diabetes, a bitter disease with plentiful sweet urine

 Small-pox: An enormous burden that was relieved in 1980